Monday, January 9, 2023

 I stood there trying to catch my breath, trying to see what it was.

 Circling inside the stall was a big chestnut mare.
-Her mane was tangled in witch's knots, her deep red coat showed a lack of care, and her eyes were sunken into her head from abuse, scary to say the very least.
+Her mane was tangled in witch's knots, her deep red coat showed a lack of care, and her eyes were sunken into her head from abuse, to say the very least.
 She stood there, ears completely flattened against her neck, glaring at me with all the hatred she could muster.
 I said good morning and went back to my normal routine.
 My normal horses!

 I was still shaking inside when my boss came in.
 I asked him what Is the new horse in for???
 He started laughing and said that he forgot to tell me about ‘Regards’ shipping in.
 He motioned me to sit down.

 As the story goes, she had been a “big horse” in the world of Open Jumpers.
 Anything she was pointed at, she’d jump easily.
 She was the horse to beat back then.
 No one knew what happened to her as she kind of disappeared from the show world.
-One year, she appeared again, fit as a fiddle and began winning again.
+One year, she appeared again, fit as a fiddle, and began winning again.
 Slowly but surely, she started refusing jumps.
 Back then, there was no internet to find things of this sort.
 One time, she slipped and almost went down.

 That’s when she was purchased by a couple of ladies from New York State.
 According to what my boss had discovered, these two saw Regards as a money-maker.
 They’d hired what everyone called ‘the cowboy’… Regards jumped or she was spurred and beaten with a whip.
 She was broken mentally and just about physically.
 She tried to refuse her jumps but was beaten so, she tried to jump each one clear.
 By then, she was not being fed.
 ‘Don’t feed her till she decides to jump’ was the rule.